Yuma Solar- Costs and Companies to Use

 - Federal Tax Credit- In addition to your state tax credit, Arizona residents can also claim up to 26% of the cost of their solar installation as a deduction to your federal tax liability.

-How much will the addition of solar panels increase my home’s value?
+What will solar panels do for my home’s value?

 Solar panels are only worth what a buyer thinks they are worth.
 That’s the long and short of it.
 There are a lot of websites that will tell you that they can increase your home value by this percentage or this amount, but the truth is that if a buyer is excited to buy a house with solar panels, they’ll pay for them.
 If they’re not, they won’t.
 All that being said, it is reasonable to expect no less than a $10-20,000 increase in home value based on the installation of a solar power system.